-.
-Please feel free to contact me with any Readiness questions.
+Please feel free to contact LCDR Amber Beardslee email@example.com with any Readiness questions.

-The mission of the Response Subcommittee is to educate Officers on the roles and necessities of each Deployment team and serve as an adjunct resource for deployment teams and training opportunities.
-The Response Subcommittee works closely with the DCPR Readiness and Deployment Operations Group (RedDog), the category’s Chief Professional Officer and individual Officers by providing and maintaining resources for Officers within the Therapist Category that are deployed by OFRD.
+The mission of the Response Subcommittee is to educate officers on the roles and necessities of each Deployment team and serve as an adjunct resource for deployment teams and training opportunities.
+The Response Subcommittee works closely with the Readiness and Deployment Branch (RDB), the category’s Chief Professional Officer and individual officers by providing and maintaining resources for officers within the Therapist Category that are deployed by HHS/ASPR.

-There are seven RedDog deployment teams each of which having 5 different rosters in which USPHS Officers may serve on.
+There are seven RDB deployment teams each of which having 5 different rosters in which USPHS Officers may serve on.
 These seven teams are: Rapid Deployment Forces Team (RDF), Applied Public Health Team (APHT), Mental Health Team (MHT), Services Access Team (SAT), National Incident Support Team (NIST), Regional Incident Support Team (RIST) and Capital Area Provider Team (CAP).
 Each of the seven teams are categorized as either a Tier I team or a Tier II team.
-Officers who serve on organized teams; ie Tier I teams (include the RDF teams for more medical support) and Tier II teams (include community health support) must have supervisory approval in order to be team members of these rapid deployment teams.
-All Officers not assigned to organized teams are listed as Tier III members.
+Officers who serve on organized teams, such as Tier I and Tier II teams, must have supervisory approval in order to be team members of these rapid deployment teams.
+All officers not assigned to organized teams are listed as Tier III members.
 Tier III officers are utilized to augment Tier I and Tier II team that are deployed.
 Tier III officers require supervisory approval prior to deployment.
-Please refer to RedDog and the various Team Facts for further information to determine what team best suites your professional goals and skill set.
+Please refer to RDB and the various Team Facts for further information to determine what team best suites your professional goals and skill set.